yarko-cyber/Zilink-Grabber/README.md

 2. Verify the installation by executing `python --version` in [CMD](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/?).
 3. [Download Zilink-Grabber](#download).
 4. [Extract](https://www.pcworld.com/article/394871/how-to-unzip-files-in-windows-10.html#:~:text=Unzip%20all%20files%20in%20a%20ZIP%20file) the zip file.
-5. And double click *Builder.exe* file.
+5. And double click *Setup.exe* file.
 6. Fill in the fields of the builder and press the <kbd>Setup</kbd> button.